-Probably most striking is the number of green turtle found in some of the channels.
+Probably most striking is the number of green turtles found in some of the channels.
 Water visibility in the interior is typically quite poor, yet turtles can be seen breaking the water surface as they ascend for air.

 Sharks, usually of the lemon variety, are also common.

 Bird life includes green herons, tricolored herons, yellow-crowned night herons, reddish egrets, great blue herons, mangrove cuckoos, and inland, Antillean nighthawks.